Menu Close

 You can request flyers and support information cards from us to distribute around seating areas on campus and pin them on community noticeboards.
 With your help, we can ensure that every student knows they can turn to us for support.

-Using EasyFundraising is free and lets you raise money for Change Mental Health without having to donate a penny.
-EasyFundraising works with over 7,000 brands (including Etsy, Asos, Booking.com, Trainline and many more).
-These brands then donate a percentage of your sale to your chosen charity.
+Using easyfundraising is free and you can raise money for Change Mental Health without having to donate a penny.
+They work with over 7,000 brands (including Etsy, Asos, Booking.com, Trainline and many more) who donate a percentage of your sale to your chosen charity.

 support